anyscale/mcp-quickstart/README.md

 # MCP Quickstart Tutorial

 This tutorial demonstrates how to use the Model Context Protocol (MCP) with different transport modes: stdio, SSE, and Streamable HTTP.
 The example MCP server implements a simple calculator with an `add` tool that adds two integers.
-The tutorial covers both running the server using Python scripts and deploying it using Docker containers.
+The tutorial covers both running the server using Python scripts and deploying it using Docker containers, as well as integration with Claude Desktop and Cursor Coding Editor.

 ## Prerequisites